-Safe Exam Browser is a webbrowser-environment to carry out online exams safely.
-The software changes any computer into a secure workstation.
-It regulates access to resources like system functions, other websites and applications and prevents unauthorised resources being used during an exam.
+Safe Exam Browser is a web browser environment to carry out e-assessments safely.
+The software turns any computer temporarily into a secure workstation.
+It controls access to resources like system functions, other websites and applications and prevents unauthorized resources being used during an exam.

-SEB runs on a local computer and it is connected via the internet to a learning management system (LMS).
-Generally SEB works with any web based LMS and other kind of web based exam systems.
-Currently the two wide spread learning management systems Moodle and ILIAS offer a quiz mode specifically compatible with SEB.
+SEB runs on a local computer and it is connected via the internet to a learning management system (LMS) or an e-assessment system.
+Generally SEB works with any web based LMS and other kinds of web based exam systems.
+Some learning management systems (LMS) like for example Moodle, ILIAS, OpenOLAT and exam solutions as Inspera Assessment offer a quiz mode specifically compatible with SEB.

-SEB consists of a kiosk application and a browser part, which are running on a examination computer.
-The kiosk application locks down the examination computer, the browser part comunicates via the internet (or a LAN) with the quiz module of a LMS running on a server.
+SEB consists of a kiosk application and a browser part, which are running on an examination computer or tablet device.
+The kiosk application locks down the examination computer, the browser part communicates over the internet (or a LAN) with the quiz module of an LMS running on a server.

 - The kiosk application locks down the computer and starts the SEB browser plus optional third party applications.
 Since this application has to control miscellaneous OS functions, it is designed very system specific.

-Safe Exam Browser for Windows consists of the SEB kiosk application, which opens an own Windows desktop and catches system commands like keyboard shortcuts (for example ALT+F4) and right mouse-button clicks.
-The second part is XULRunner, a runtime package from the Mozilla Foundation (Firefox version 3 and above is also based on XULRunner).
-The SEB browser part running on XULRunner connects to the LMS and it doesn't contain navigation and status bars.
+Safe Exam Browser for Windows consists of the SEB kiosk application, which opens an own Windows desktop and blocks system commands like keyboard shortcuts (for example ALT+F4) and right mouse button clicks.
+The second part is Firefox, running in a so-called XUL runtime mode.
+The SEB XUL browser application running on Firefox connects to the LMS, using a pre-configured start URL.
+The SEB browser doesn't contain a URL or search field and navigation controls (back/forward, reload) can be disabled.

-Safe Exam Browser enables secure exams on unmanaged computers like students' own laptops as well as in managed environments on both platforms Windows and macOS.
+Safe Exam Browser enables secure exams on unmanaged computers like students' own laptops and tablets as well as in managed environments on all three platforms Windows, macOS and iOS.
 Starting version 2.0, SEB offers an individual configuration per exam, which is protected by a strong encryption against manipulation.
 Thanks to an elaborate authentication feature, the exam system can verify that a particular, unaltered SEB version and the correct exam settings are used for an examination.
-This facilitates secure exams especially on unmanaged computers like students' own laptops.
+This facilitates secure exams especially on unmanaged computers like students' own laptops/tablets.

-Safe Exam Browser 2.0 and later is a unified version which brings almost the same features, exam system interface, compatible configuration files and a very similar user interface onto both platforms, while still taking in account operating system differences and unique platform specific features.
-Besides the desktop Windows and macOS versions, we are working on an iOS (running on iPad/iPhone/iPod Touch) version with basically the same set of features, which will also maintain compatibility with the unified SEB configuration file format.
+Safe Exam Browser 2.0 and later is a unified version which brings almost the same features, exam system interface, compatible configuration files and a very similar user interface onto all three platforms, while still taking in account operating system differences and unique platform specific features.

-- Fullscreen mode or multiple browser windows which can be resized (without any navigation elements)
+- Fullscreen mode or multiple browser windows which can be resized (without any navigation elements), browser tabs on iPad

-- VM detector: SEB detects whether it is running on a virtual machine and can refuse to start up
+- VM detector: SEB detects whether it is running on a virtual machine or a jailbroken device and can refuse to start up

-- Build in connection to Moodle and ILIAS, can be used with basically any web-based examination system.
+- Built-in connection to Moodle, ILIAS, OpenOLAT, Inspera Assessment and others, can be used with basically any web-based examination system

-- Menu options on Windows Security Screen on Windows 7 removed while SEB is running
+- Menu options on the Windows Security Screen invoked with Ctrl+Alt+Delete are removed while SEB is running

 - Display and system idle sleep

-- Third party applications can be allowed to run together with SEB, it can be switched between them with an App Chooser window
+- Third party applications can be allowed to run together with SEB, they can be started or switched to with icons in a SEB taskbar or the Alt+Tab shortcut

 - Disabled actions: